Nimrodda/flutter_nsd/README.md

 will get notified.
 In case of an error, `NsdError` is emitted to the stream (Currently it's just a generic error, but in the future, it will be more specific).

+> Notice that on Android the service name must end with a dot otherwise the service will not be found.

 ```dart
 void startDiscoveryButton() async {